pacman82/throttle/Readme.md

 # The time interval in which the litter collection backgroud thread checks for expired leases.
 # Default is set to 5 minutes.
-# litter_collection_interval = "5min"
+litter_collection_interval = "5min"

 [semaphores]
 # Specify name and full count of semaphores.
-Uncomment the below line to create a semaphore named A
+Below line creates a semaphore named A with a full
-# with a full count of 42.
-Setting the count to 1 will create a Mutex.
+# count of 42.
+Setting the count to 1 would create a Mutex.
-# A = 42
+A = 42

-# Uncomment below lines and replaces values with your configuration to log into Graylog.
+# Optional logging config, to log into graylog
-# [logging.gelf]
+[logging.gelf]
-# name = "MyThrottleServer"
+name = "MyThrottleServer"
-# host = "my_graylog_instance.cloud"
+host = "my_graylog_instance.cloud"
-# port = 12201
+port = 12201
+## Set this to either ERROR, WARN, INFO, DEBUG or TRACE.
-# level = "DEBUG"
+level = "INFO"
 ```

 #### Metrics